1991 He received his degree in Philosophy from the University of

 His book Terra.
 Storia di un'idea (Roma, Laterza, 2013) has been awarded at the Premio Letterario Galileo 2014, Premio Nazionale di Letteratura Naturalistica "Parco Majella" and Premio Nazionale di Divulgazione Scientifica.

 Last works: Le metamorfosi di Atlantide.
 Storie scientifiche e immaginarie da Platone a Walt Disney (Carocci, 2011); Terra.
 Storia di un'idea (Laterza, 2013; new edition, 2017); Galileo e Harry Potter.
 La magia puo' aiutare la scienza?
 (Carocci, 2014); Popular science, Textbooks, and Scientists.
 The Periodic Law in Italy, in Early Responses to the Periodic System, New York, Oxford University Press, 2015, pp. 262-279 (with M. Taddia); Ciencia y creencias : historias de éxitos e ilusiones, Barcelona, 2016; Amedeo Avogadro, Lettere, a cura di M. Ciardi e M. Di Matteo, Roma, Accademia Nazionale delle Scienze detta dei XL, 2016; Amedeo Avogadro, Relazioni accademiche, a cura di M. Ciardi e M. Di Matteo, Firenze, Olschki, 2016; Il mistero degli antichi astronauti, Roma, Carocci, 2017; Marie Curie.
 La signora dei mondi invisibili, Milano, Hoepli, 2017; (with Pier Luigi Gaspa) Frankenstein.
 Il mito tra scienza e immaginario, Roma, Carocci, 2018; Il segreto degli elementi.
 Mendeleev e l'invenzione del Sistema Periodico, Milano, Hoepli, 2019; (with Maria Giulia Andretta), Stregati dalla Luna.
 Il sogno del volo spaziale da Jules Verne all'Apollo 11.
-Foreword by Piero Angela (Carocci 2019).
+Foreword by Piero Angela (Carocci 2019); (with Leonardo Anatrini, La scienza impossibile.
+Percorsi dell'alchimia in Francia tra Ottocento e Novecento (Carocci 2019).

 He coordinates the multimedia project, "Biblioteca Digitale" of